 - Meet the communities who live and work on and around the inland waterways

-On board the Angel Boat, the youngsters are able to confide in the skipper/crew and the group’s leaders.
+On board either of our boats, the youngsters are able to confide in the skipper/crew and the group’s leaders.
 We can point them in the right direction to get extra help where needed.
 Past experience has shown us that just five days can provide a life-changing experience.

 - to experience the fun and activity of a canal cruise

 - to learn about the history and development of their local area and London through the inland waterways

 - to see the extensive flora and fauna of the canal environment and understand the ecological balance

 - to relax and enjoy the company of others.

 Virtually everyone enjoys a cruise on a canal boat and the fun of helping operate a narrowboat 72 feet long along the canal and through locks and tunnels.
 And that enjoyment can easily be combined with practical learning, whether curriculum-based or about the environment, or about people living and working together.
 For schools we offer our GOAL project (in conjunction with the London Canal Museum) see Schools’ Project and on a residential trip we offer our BOATS course, see Summer Residential Project.

 The Angel Boat has also developed (sometimes in partnership with other local organisations) various projects using our canal boat and the Regent’s Canal.